farag2/Sophia-Script-for-Windows/README.md

 irm script.sophi.app | iex
 ```

-* The command will download and expand the archive (`without running`) the latest Sophia Script according which Windows and PowerShell versions it is run on.
-For example, if you run it on Windows 11 via PowerShell 5.1, it will download Sophia Script for `Windows 11 PowerShell 5.1`.
+* The command will download and expand the latest Sophia Script archive (`without running`) according which Windows and PowerShell versions it is run on.
+If you run it on, e.g., Windows 11 via PowerShell 5.1, it will download Sophia Script for `Windows 11 PowerShell 5.1`.

 # Supported variations to launch the command on